 Temperatures are rising!
 And we aren’t complaining… but your windshield might.
-The following are tips to help keep business running smoothly while reducing the risk of crack outs in changing temperatures.
+The following are tips to help keep business running smoothly while reducing the risk of warm weather crack outs in changing temperatures.

 - Remember, if a windshield is too hot to leave your hand on comfortably, it’s too hot to repair.
 The optimum glass temperature to repair a windshield is 70-100 degrees Fahrenheit.
 Delta Kits also offers the IR-102 Infrared Digital Thermometer to give you the exact temperature of the windshield.

 - Do not spray cold water, alcohol, or any other liquid on a hot windshield.
 When checking for the presence of a hydrophobic coating (i.e. Rain-X, Aquapel, etc.), the temperature of the water needs to be similar to the temperature of the glass.

 - When cooling the windshield, make sure to do it gradually.
 Sudden temperature changes greatly increase the chances of a crack out.